 The primary species in Bowstring Lake is walleye because the color of the water in this lake is a little dark which helps them thrive.
 The underwater structure makes it suitable for crappies to survive as secondary fish.
-You will also get northern pike, panfish, perch, and bass in Bowstring Lake.
+In Bowstring Lake, you will also get northern pike, panfish, perch, perch, and bass.

 8. Cut Foot Sioux Lake

 Cut foot Sioux lake is one of the most popular lakes in Itasca County, thanks to its active crappie, walleye, and muskie population.
 The lake got its name from warring Indian tribes in 1750 AD.
 Ojibwa Soldiers were hunting Sioux soldiers after the battle.
 They came across a Sioux soldier who had lost his legs due to frostbite by the lake.

 Cut Foot Sioux Lake is a natural Lake with a large surface area because Lake Winnie Dam traps water in the Mississippi River.
 It measures about 2,768 acres and connects to Lake Winnibigoshish on the southwest side.
 The lake has a maximum depth of about 78 feet, and the water is clear for up to 9 feet.